 5. Freeze to go, then reheat.

-One pro prepares hearty gourmet soups (like our Smoky Bacon & Leek soup) at home, pours them into large yogurt containers and freezes them.
+One pro prepares hearty gourmet soups (like our Smoky Bacon and Leek Soup) at home, pours them into large yogurt containers, and freezes them.
 Then on departure day, she just puts them in the cooler.
-At dinnertime, she pours the whole thing into the pot and just reheats on the campfire or camp stove.
+At dinnertime, she pours the whole thing into the pot and just reheats it on the campfire or camp stove.
 Done!

 6. Practice at home.

 This may seem overdone, but if you make a meal at home—say on the deck or in the backyard—using all your camping gear from your handy plastic boxes, you can find out what’s missing in a low-stakes environment.
 Then add it in and rest assured you are good to go.